Orthopedic Center of Florida (OCF) Foot and Ankle Fellowship

 Program Summary/Training Goals:

-• The fellow will have his/her own clinic schedule as well as shadow and assist director and other physicians to maximize surgical training and medical decision making.
+• The fellow will have his/her own schedule as well as shadow and assist director and other attending to maximize surgical exposure and improve medical decision making.
+There will be added emphasis on integrating evidence-based medicine and research into this clinical and surgical treatment.

 • Fellow will be responsible for independently taking foot call, foot/ankle trauma call, and be available for group call for rounding on hospital patients.